-Because of its flexibility, leasing can benefit all types of companies: large and small, public and closely-held, high-tech, and industrial.
+Because of its flexibility, equipment leasing can benefit all types of companies: large and small, public and closely held, high-tech, and industrial.

-- If your business demands the use of high-priced assets, such as aircraft, railcars, vessels, or even satellites, leasing such equipment via a leveraged equipment lease may be worth investigating.
+- If your business demands the use of high-priced assets, such as aircraft, railcars, vessels, or even satellites, equipment leasing via a leveraged equipment lease may be worth investigating.

 - An Equipment Trust allows your company the use of high-ticket equipment without the astronomical cost of purchasing the equipment outright.

-- Leasing can help reduce your company’s tax burden, since lease payments may be fully-deductible as an operational expense, unlike loan payments.
+- Equipment leasing can help reduce your company’s tax burden, since lease payments may be fully-deductible as an operational expense, unlike loan payments.

 Purchasing equipment—from aircraft to railcars and solar equipment to satellites—can be prohibitively expensive, ranging in value from tens – to hundreds-of-millions of dollars.
 Because of its flexibility, leasing can benefit all types of companies; large and small, public and closely-held, high-tech and industrial.
 Leasing equipment via an Equipment Trust allows your company the use of such high-ticket equipment without the astronomical cost of purchasing the equipment outright.